prosekit/prosekit/.changeset/beige-penguins-repair.md

 '@prosekit/web': patch
 ---

-Add a `data-state` attribute to autocomplete popover.
-The attribute value is `open` if the popover is open and `closed` if the popover is closed.
+Add a `data-state` attribute to autocomplete popover, indicating its visibility state ('open' or 'closed').